Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: System and Channel Models

 where $R_{\text{E}}$ denotes the Earth's radius.
 In particular, we consider daytime conditions along with $A\!=\!3\!\times\!10^{-13}$ in (\ref{Cn2_profile}) \cite{Andrews2005}, thereby ensuring that the scintillation index depicted in Fig. \ref{fig_2} represents the worst-case scenario for a quantum link.
 It transpires that $\sigma _{I_{\text{a}}}^{2}\!<\!1$ for $\varphi_{\text{i}}\!\leq\!68^{\circ}$, indicating that this range falls within the weak turbulence regime, which is favorable for quantum communications.
 However, for $\varphi_{\text{i}}\!>\!68^{\circ}$, the HAP-ORIS link enters the moderate-to-strong turbulence regime, significantly deteriorating the quantum signals and posing substantial challenges for link alignments due to the high zenith angles.
 Consequently, we restrict the QKD operations to the weak turbulence regime\footnote{We assume that $d_2\ll d_1$, which is logical given that the drone functions as a dynamic quantum platform capable of relocating to a favorable position to receive the reflected beam from ORIS.
 By maintaining $d_2$ within a reasonably short distance, such as less than 1 km, additional atmospheric attenuation losses are negligible.
 As a result, the scintillation index of the ORIS-drone path remains well below unity, staying within the weak turbulence regime.}, where $\varphi_{\text{i}}\!\leq\!68^{\circ}$ and $d_1\!\leq\!
 53$ km, ensuring the validity of the log-normal PDT, as experimentally verified for quantum signals in \cite{Trinh2022}.

 Finally, the GML coefficient $\tau_{\text{p}}$ includes both the deterministic geometrical loss, resulting from the truncation of the receiver aperture capturing only a portion of the optical beam's power, and the random PE-induced loss caused by drone hovering fluctuations.
 In ORIS-aided HAP-to-drone QKD links, accurately characterizing the GML is crucial, which is influenced by ORIS phase-shift profiles, atmospheric conditions, and PE due to drone hovering fluctuations.
-This challenge, unaddressed in the literature, is thoroughly investigated in Section \ref{sect:Section3} using the EHF principles, which apply to optical beam propagation over atmospheric channels and practical intermediate-field distances of the ORIS-drone path.
+This challenge, unaddressed in the literature, is thoroughly investigated in Section \ref{sect:Section3} using the EHF principles. {